-The calculator produce the polynomial greatest common divisor using Euclid method and polynomial division.
-The polynomial coefficients are integers, fractions or complex numbers with integer or fractional real and imaginary parts.
+The calculator produces the polynomial greatest common divisor using the Euclid method and polynomial division.
+The polynomial coefficients are integers, fractions, or complex numbers with integer or fractional real and imaginary parts.
 The result is polynomial, which divides two input polynomials without remainder or 1 if there is no such polynomial.

 The phenomenon of explosive coefficient growth.

-Calculating GCD for the polynomials of higher degrees, the polynomial remainder coefficients grow explosively.
-You may see it even in this calculator results with default input data the remainder sequence contain big fractions.
-To eliminate the fractions and reduce integer coefficients one can use pseudo division with a remainder coefficient reduction algorithm.
-3 pseudo remainder calculation algorithms are available in this calculator, non counting trivial pseudo division without any coefficient reduction.
+For calculating GCD for the polynomials of higher degrees, the polynomial remainder coefficients grow explosively.
+Even in this calculator, you may see it with default input data; the remainder sequence contains big fractions.
+To eliminate the fractions and reduce integer coefficients, one can use pseudo division with a remainder coefficient reduction algorithm.
+3 pseudo remainder calculation algorithms are available in this calculator, not counting trivial pseudo division without any coefficient reduction.

-Best coefficient reduction gives content reduction method, which simply divides all the terms by the coefficients GCD.
-But the computing cost of this method can be unacceptable high for higher degree polynomials with complex coefficients since Euclidean algorithm is applied in every iteration for every coefficient.
+Best coefficient reduction gives content reduction method, which divides all the terms by the coefficients GCD.
+But the computing cost of this method can be unacceptably high for higher degree polynomials with complex coefficients since the Euclidean algorithm is applied in every iteration for every coefficient.

-As tradeoff variant of coefficient growth controlling are algorithms based on subresultant PRS.
-The calculator employs two of them (Algorithm 1 and Algorithm 3), described by W.S.
+As the tradeoff variant of coefficient growth controlling is algorithms based on subresultant PRS, The calculator employs two of them (Algorithm 1 and Algorithm 3), described by W.S.
 Brown in the article: The Subresultant PRS Algorithm1.